When it comes to restaurant accounting, you want to have someone on your side who…

 - Use a Spreadsheet: If you prefer to keep track of your accounts yourself, we recommend you keep a spreadsheet up to date with your daily financial information.
 This way, you can ensure that your account balances are correct at all times.

-- Work with a restaurant CPA: Since keeping track of your financials is a time-consuming task, and one that can easily fall through the cracks as you juggle various other tasks, it may be in your best interest to work with a CPA.
+- Work with a restaurant CPA: Since keeping track of your finances is a time-consuming task, and one that can easily fall through the cracks as you juggle various other tasks, it may be in your best interest to work with a CPA.
 Working with a CPA allows you to take a more hands-off approach to accounting, but you’ll have access to your financials at any given time.
 Plus, you can relax knowing that your accounts are updated regularly and accurately.

 How to Generate Financial Reports